pdurbin/RO-Crate-Example/README.md

 }
 ```

 The RO-Crate spec states the the type of the object pointed to by @id for the `contactPoint` _SHOULD_ be  [ContactPoint](https://schema.org/ContactPoint).
 This may get confusing when the same entity fulfills multiple roles.
-If we do this, the last portion of the metadata above would look like.
-It's not clear whether we'd include another record for the creator as a `Person` type.
-The specification does this however, they use the ORCID as the @id for the `Person`, declare `contactPoint` inside that structure, but use their email as the @id.
-Then, they create the record where the person is of type `ContactPoint` however, they use the email address as the @id.
-I'm not sure why.
+For example, this Tale has an author that's also the `contactPoint`.
+The spec requires the person to be listed as type `ContactPoint`, but should also be listed as type `Person`.
+This is a required field to be considered a valid RO.
 ```
 {
     "@id": "http://orcid.org/0000-0002-1756-2128",
     "@type": ContactPoint,